8 Types of Mortgages

 A conventional fixed-rate loan is good if you have a healthy credit score and have the funds to drop a sizeable down payment.

 Adjustable-rate mortgages (ARMs) will have an adjustable rate.
 This means you start with a lower interest rate, but the rate may go up or down at some point.
 Interest rates rise and fall due to supply and demand.
-When there is an increase in the supply for credit, interest rates will drop.
+When there is an increase in the supply of credit, interest rates will drop.
 Higher interest rates mean that the supply of credit is decreasing.
 All interest rates are reset at specific intervals and are applied to the mortgage balance.

 - This may be a good option if you plan on paying off the mortgage or selling within a short period.